 - Students who demonstrate financial need through a completed Free Application for Federal Student Aid (FAFSA)

-Notification of the award:
+Notification of the scholarship:

 - Academic merit and financial need